-Please note that this article contains a few friendly affiliate links.
+Finally, please note that this article contains a few friendly affiliate links.
 Shall you make a purchase through any of them we get a small commission at no extra cost for you.
 Thank you.

-Exploring Rome with Kids – pick the right hotel
+Exploring Rome with Kids – pick the right hotel or apartment

 In order to easily reach all main attractions, your hotel should be centrally located.
 Our personal recommendation from years of planning personalized itineraries for our readers is Charme Spagna Boutique Hotel – an amazing good value for money accommodation that offers two terraces, breakfast and dinner options (you’ll thank me later when you don’t need to worry to feed an exhausted kiddo), as well as elegant, spacious rooms 350 meters away from the Spanish Steps.

-Activities in Rome with kids – start with a hop-on hop-off tour
+Rome with kids – start with a hop-on hop-off tour

 by Astrid of The Wandering Daughter